 When natural gas fuel is not completely combusted, CO is released as a waste product.
 Even when a furnace is properly operating, a small amount of CO will be generated.
 The ventilation system blows the gas out through the flue so it doesn’t become a health hazard or problem within the home.

 A crack, loose connection, or another mechanical problem in the furnace, combustion chamber, ventilation system, or flue can result in CO leaking into the home’s living spaces.
 This can happen suddenly due to a part breaking.
 CO leaks can also happen gradually, such as when buildup in the flue blocks the ventilation process.

 Health Effects of CO Poisoning

 Exposure to CO at low doses makes a person feel as if they are ill with the flu.
-Common symptoms include constant headache, fatigue, nausea, and weakness.
+Common symptoms include constant headaches, fatigue, nausea, and weakness.
 If the level of CO in the air increases, people may experience worsening symptoms that include headache, dizziness, confusion, convulsions, fast heartbeat, and if the level of CO is high enough, death may occur.

-Homeowners with gas powered furnaces and home appliances should install a CO detector on every level of their homes.
+Homeowners with gas-powered furnaces and home appliances should install a CO detector on every level of their homes.
 The CO detectors are designed to detect the presence of CO in the air.
 A detector should be placed outside the bedrooms, in the basement, in the garage, and every other level of the home where people spend time.
 Safety experts recommend that the detectors be interconnected and contain a battery backup in case of a loss of electrical power.

 What to Do If You Have a CO Leak